Nawid Atayee, a refugee from Afghanistan, spent years working for the U.S. and the U.N. and has a bachelor’s degree in economics.

 She said the agency is putting a lot of its energy towards helping them move up the career and economic ladders.

-Jewish Family Services offers employment orientations and workshops to help refugees learn how to get jobs in the United States.
+Jewish Family Service offers employment orientations and workshops to help refugees learn how to get jobs in the United States.
 In these classes, refugees and other immigrants can learn how to write a resume, how to tailor a cover letter to a specific job and how to be strategic about career goals by networking or by getting an additional certification.

 The classes also cover things you might not know if you’re an immigrant, like what types of questions employers can and can’t ask a job applicant.